ddimaria/modulemanager/README.md

 ```

 Last bot not least.
 Add the Namespace to your `composer.json` file.
 Search on this file the `autoload` key.
+If you use a custom module folder location change levare/ to app/ (in case your modules folder location is: app/Modules)
 ```
 "autoload": {
 	// Other Stuff for Autoload